Effective career strategies make the difference between a steady, safe, and slow climb to the top, and an elevator ride to the top.

 Tips on how to find a mentor?

-From a power dynamics perspective, and some research confirms, the key is this: since mentees and proteges are allies to their mentors, both mentors and sponsors prefer people who already look on a path to success.
+From a social exchange point of view, and some research confirms, the key is this: since mentees and proteges are allies to their mentors, both mentors and sponsors prefer people who already look on a path to success.

 So never approach a mentor with the attitude of someone who needs help and rescue.
 Approach them with the attitude of someone who’s going places and who can go just that little bit faster with their help.
 And as someone who will remember who has helped them along the way.